NAR8789/password-generator/README.md

 ### `make`

-Alternately, use the convenience targets in the `Makefile`:
+Alternately, I provide a set of convenience targets for `make`:
 ```bash
 $ make password   # or just `make`.
 The default target invokes `password`.
 pot